-Receiver Day Lase (15 minute)
+Receiver Day Lag (15 minute)

-Location 2 LAce (15 minute) 36
+Location 2 36

 All other locations 35

 Noise generated by the project is to be measured in accordance with the relevant requirements and exemptions (including certain meteorological conditions) of the NSW Industrial Noise Policy.
 Appendix 5 sets out the meteorological conditions under which these criteria apply and the requirements for evaluating compliance with these criteria.